 If a pack author wishes to distribute drivers as part of a supplemental pack, (or a pack consisting solely of drivers, commonly known as a Driver Disk), then the driver(s) will need to be compiled using the DDK.
 However, there is no barrier to pack authors including the driver disks that are output by the DDK in their own build processes.
 Citrix does not support the compilation of drivers for XenServer in any way other than using the DDK VM.

-To build a supplemental pack (but not a driver) as part of an existing build process, the only scripts that are necessary from the DDK VM are:
+To build a supplemental pack (but not a driver) as part of an existing build process, the only package that is necessary from the Binary Packages ISO is update-package.